vimaltripathi1999/myfirstrepo/README.md

 # myfirstrepo
-This is my first github rep
+This is my first github repo
+While learning i found github and found it very intresting for me